learn-co-curriculum/dsc-scrubbing-and-cleaning-data/README.md

 df['Some_Column'] = df.['Some_column'].astype("str")
 ```

 Once done, it is then common to pass these categorical variables to another method such as `pd.get_dummies` in order to transform these features into representations that are more suitable for machine learning algorithms.
+It may be necessary to drop the first dummy to avoid the dummy variable trap.

 ## Detecting and Dealing With Null Values